 How to Make the Healthiest Grilled Cheese

 Undoubtedly delicious, the grilled cheese isn’t always the healthiest meal option.
 But choose the right ingredients, and you can make an ooey, gooey sandwich that also packs some health benefits.

 Grilled cheese usually calls for two slices of white bread, which are low in nutritional value.
 Try whole-wheat or whole grain bread to add filling fiber to the equation.

 While American cheese sounds patriotic and melts easily, it has comparably less punch than other varieties.
-Choose sharper cheese like an aged cheddar.
-The cheese’s natural kick will let you use less in the sandwich while getting the same amount of flavor.
-Using less cheese will cut fat and calories, but thankfully a little cheese isn’t all bad—it’s a good source of calcium, and can have nine grams of protein per ounce.
+A sharper cheese like an aged cheddar has a natural kick, so you'll use less in the sandwich while getting the same amount of flavor.
+If sharp cheddar doesn’t suit your fancy, try one of these robust options.

-If using a pan, warm it on medium low, to prevent burning.
+If using a pan, warm it on medium low to prevent burning.
 Place the bread in the pan (butter or oil side down).
 Immediately add cheese and other fillings.
 Top with a second slice of bread (butter or oil side facing out).
 Cover with a lid to help melt the cheese and cook for about two minutes.
-Flip and cook on the other side for a minute, or until golden brown.
+Uncover, flip the sandwich, and cook on the other side for a minute, or until golden brown.